Blue Entrance

 Ingresso Blu

-Over 100 display tanks and pools.
-Sharks, penguins, pelagic stingray and jellyfish are just some of the many stars along this exciting route.
+Sharks, penguins, stingrays and jellyfish are just some of the many protagonists of this exciting journey.

 the large shark tank